GeunhwaJeong/haneul-new/doc/src/learn/tokenomics/proof-of-stake.md

 The Haneul platform relies on Delegated Proof-of-Stake to determine the set of validators who process transactions.

-## HANEUL token delegation
+## HANEUL token staking

-Within each epoch, operations are processed by a fixed set of validators, each with a specific amount of stake delegated from HANEUL token holders.
+Within each epoch, operations are processed by a fixed set of validators, each with a specific amount of stake from HANEUL token holders.
 A validator's share of total stake is relevant in that it determines each validator’s share of voting power for processing transactions.
-Delegating HANEUL implies the HANEUL tokens are locked for the entire epoch.
-HANEUL token holders are free to unstake their HANEUL or to change their delegate validator when the epoch changes.
+Staking HANEUL implies the HANEUL tokens are locked for the entire epoch.
+HANEUL token holders are free to unstake their HANEUL or to change their selected validator when the epoch changes.

 ## Economic model

-We now discuss how the different components of the Haneul economy interact with each other in order to introduce Haneul’s delegated proof-of-stake system.
+We now discuss how the different components of the Haneul economy interact with each other in order to introduce Haneul’s Delegated Proof-of-Stake system.
 As a complementary reference, see the Staking and Tokenomics diagram in the [Haneul Tokenomics](../tokenomics/index.md) overview.

 The Haneul economic model works as follows:

 At the beginning of each epoch: Three important things happen:
-  * HANEUL holders delegate (some) of their tokens to validators and a new [committee](../architecture/validators#committees) is formed.
+ * HANEUL holders stake (some) of their tokens to validators and a new [committee](../architecture/validators#committees) is formed.
  * The reference gas prices are set as described in Haneul’s [gas price mechanism](gas-pricing.md).
  * The [storage fund’s](storage-fund.md) size is adjusted using the previous epoch’s net inflow.

-Following these actions, the protocol computes the total amount of stake as the sum of delegated stake plus the storage fund.
-Call the share of delegated stake $\alpha$.
+Following these actions, the protocol computes the total amount of stake as the sum of staked HANEUL plus the storage fund.
+Call the share of user stake $\alpha$.

 During each epoch: Users submit transactions to the Haneul platform and validators process them.
 For each transaction, users pay the associated computation and storage gas fees.
 In cases where users delete previous transaction data, users obtain a partial rebate of their storage fees.
 Validators observe the behavior of other validators and evaluate each other’s performance.

 At the end of each epoch: The protocol distributes stake rewards to participants of the proof-of-stake mechanism.
 This occurs through two main steps:
  *  The total amount of stake rewards is calculated as the sum of computation fees accrued throughout the epoch plus the epoch’s stake reward subsidies.
 The latter component is temporary in that it will only exist in the network's first years and disappear in the long run as the amount of HANEUL in circulation reaches its total supply.
  *  The total amount of stake rewards is distributed across various entities.
 Importantly, remember that the storage fund is taken into account in the calculation of the epoch’s total stake.
 However, the storage fund is not owned by any entities in the way that staked HANEUL is.
 Instead, Haneul’s economic model distributes the stake rewards accruing to the storage fund  – a share $(1-\alpha)$ of the total stake rewards – to validators in order to compensate them for their storage costs.
 Of these rewards, a share $\gamma$ is paid out to validators while the remaining $(1-\gamma)$ is used to reinvest in the fund’s capital.
 Finally, let $\beta_v$ represent the share of stake managed by a validator $v$ that is owned by itself while $(1-\beta_v)$ represents the share owned by third-party stakers.
 Validators keep the full rewards accruing to their own stake but keep only a commission $\delta_v\\%$ on HANEUL tokens staked by users as a fee for managing that stake.
 The split of stake rewards for the user staking pool staking at validator $v$ and for the validator itself equal:

 $$ UserStakeRewards_v \ = \Big[ \alpha(1-\delta_v)(1-\beta_v)\Big]\mu_v\sigma_v \times StakeRewards $$